Axisymmetric Modeling Using the Custom Equation Syntax

-More complex equations are treated analogously, for example the axisymmetric Navier-Stokes equations in the FEATool syntax reduce to
+More complex equations are treated analogously, for example the axisymmetric Navier-Stokes equations in the FEATool syntax transform to

 -r*miu_ns*(2*ur_r + uz_z + vr_z) + r*rho_ns*(u*ur_t + v*uz_t) + r*p_r + 2*miu_ns*u/r - p = 0 -r*miu_ns*( vr_r + uz_r + 2*vz_z) + r*rho_ns*(u*vr_t + v*vz_t) + r*p_z = 0 u_t + r*ur_t + r*vz_t = 0

-In addition to modifying the equations an appropriate boundary condition for the symmetry boundary must be chosen such as a symmetry Neumann condition or slip condition for the Navier-Stokes equations.
+In addition to modifying the equations an appropriate boundary condition for the symmetry boundary at r = 0 must be chosen such as a homogeneous or symmetry Neumann condition or slip condition for the Navier-Stokes equations.

 Moreover, as usual it is also possible to perform Matlab script modeling on the command line.
 A tutorial example modeling axisymmetric fluid flow can be found in the FEATool documentation

 In addition, three other axisymmetric model m-script examples can be found in the examples directory of the FEATool distribution.